lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 If a membership council is being held for a family member of the bishop or one of his counselors, it is held at the stake level.
 If it is being held for a family member of one of the stake president’s counselors, the stake president assigns another high priest to take the counselor’s place.
 If a council is being held for a family member of the stake president, he consults with the Office of the First Presidency.

 If a member objects to the participation of the bishop or his counselors, the membership council is held at the stake level.
 If a member objects to the participation of one of the stake president’s counselors, the stake president assigns another high priest to take the counselor’s place.
 If the member objects to the participation of the stake president, or if the stake president feels that he cannot be impartial, he consults with the Office of the First Presidency.

+32.9.8

+### Determining Which Leader Holds a Council in Special Circumstances

 Membership councils are almost always held in the geographic Church unit that has the person’s membership record.